slateci/slateci.github.io/_docs/applications/catalog.md

 ---
 {% include home.html %}

-All the applications that can be installed in SLATE can be found in the [SLATE application catalog](https://github.com/slateci/slate-catalog).
+All the applications that can be installed on a SLATE platform can be found in the [SLATE application catalog](https://github.com/slateci/slate-catalog).

-Currently, the slate tool does not allow to list the available applications directly.